BennerLukas/Moerser/README.md

 <img src="./docs/UserInterface.png" alt="interface" align="center"/>

 A Graphical User Interface (GUI) makes the application of moerser a more streamlined experience.
 Upon starting the tool, the first frame will be automatically set as the brightness baseline.
-Should users wish to use another frame as the underlying baseline, then the "sync" function can be used.
+Should users wish to use another frame as the underlying baseline, then the "Sync" function can be used.

-"clear" flushes the current interpreter and inititates new variables to start fresh.
-Interpreted sequences appear in a text box under "total Input" at the bottom of the screen.
+"Clear" flushes the current interpreter and inititates new variables to start fresh.
+Interpreted sequences appear in a text box under "Total Input" at the bottom of the screen.
 Any interpreted sequence is also decoded and presented in "Translation".
 The counters indicate how many frames that exceed the brightness threshold were counted.

+"Encode text" opens a text box for the user to enter a plain text sequence.
+This sequence is then coded to morse using the moerser notation.
+Like in the image above, a new window will open, playing the encoded text as a sequence of black and white frames.
 ## Standard Morse Notation

 <img src="./docs/International_Morse_Code.svg" alt="standard morse notation" align="center"/>